Why a special needs trust is more effective than an ABLE account

 - Funds deposited into an ABLE Account have to be used exclusively for “disability-related” expenses.
 Special Needs Trusts are frequently used to leave money for a disabled family member’s benefit without disqualifying them from their government benefits.

 - The annual tax-free contributions to the account may not exceed the annual gift-tax exemption amount ($14,000 as adjusted for inflation for this year), so this type of account is not an effective way to pass inheritance money to disabled family members if the inheritance amount is over that gift-tax exemption.

 Consider setting up a Special Needs Trust to help provide for an incapacitated or disabled heir.
 It will help supplement public benefits and provide a framework for the care and management of assets.
-A Special Needs Trust will also allow you to express your desires of how to provide life enhancing benefits for family member instead of relying on the state to make certain decisions.
+A Special Needs Trust will also allow you to express your desires of how to provide life-enhancing benefits for family members instead of relying on the state to make certain decisions.